07/09/2008

 A few months ago, I decided I needed to write a book.
 I've never written a book before, but I haven't done a lot of things before, so why should never having done it stop me.
 So I got started.
 I researched companies, figured out how many books I'd need to sell to make it worth my while, realized that I could do that, and got started.
 I wrote... about 3 or 4 chapters.

 Then I found out someone whose blog that I read was writing a very similar book.
 Too similar in fact.
 I mean, if I read someone's blog, doesn't that mean that others read it too?
-Well, I decided that I have enough on my plate, and that I'd rather read the book than write it.
+Well, I decided that I have on my plate, and that I'd rather read the book than write it.
 So I haven't touched it since then.
 (Despite, having those chapters written, they're solid gold I tell you!
 GOLD!)

 I'm super happy to know a book like it is getting written.
 If it isn't as good as I can do, then I'll write it myself, otherwise I can't wait to read it.
 So, I'm officially putting in my notice that I am going to pre-order it.